openslide/openslide.github.io/formats/mirax/index.md

 of the zoom level's downsample factor are omitted.

 Nonhierarchical records refer to associated images and additional metadata.
-Nonhierarchical data items consist of three zero values followed by an offset, length, and file number as in hierarchical records.
+Nonhierarchical data items consist of two values which are usually zero, followed by an offset, length, and file number as in hierarchical records.

 ## Data Files